-If a settlement satisfactory to both parties cannot be reached, the employee and their supervisor should submit the grievance in writing to the President, attaching their written records of the meeting.
-The President will schedule a meeting with the employee and the supervisor within five (5) working days of receipt of the grievance.
-A written record of this meeting will also be kept, and the President will render a decision within three (3) working days after the meeting.
+If a settlement satisfactory to both parties cannot be reached, the employee and their supervisor should submit the grievance in writing to the President and/or his designee, attaching their written records of the meeting.
+The President and/or his designee will schedule a meeting with the employee and the supervisor within five (5) working days of receipt of the grievance.
+A written record of this meeting will also be kept, and the President and/or his designee will render a decision within three (3) working days after the meeting.

-In the event the employee is not satisfied with the decision of the President, they may request a hearing before the Board of Director's Budget and Operations Committee.
+In the event the employee is not satisfied with the decision of the President and/or his designee, they may request a hearing before the Board of Director's Budget and Operations Committee.
 The decision of the Budget and Operations Committee shall be final.